javascript-tutorial/en.javascript.info/1-js/05-data-types/04-array/article.md

 Another interesting thing about the `length` property is that it's writable.

 If we increase it manually, nothing interesting happens.
 But if we decrease it, the array is truncated.
-The process is irreversible, here's the example:
+The process is irreversible, here's an example:

 ```js run
 let arr = [1, 2, 3, 4, 5];